-It’s very easy to save money on cheap food in Thailand, but the number one rule is – do not eat Western food!
-Western food can easily be three times the price of Thai food and, more often than not, is very disappointing.
+It’s very easy to save money on cheap food in Thailand, but the number one rule is: do not eat Western food!
+Western food can easily be three times the price of Thai food, and more often than not, is very disappointing.

 Did you really come to Thailand to eat banana pancakes and hamburgers?

-Some cheap meals are:
+Some cheap meals other than pad thai:

-- khao phat (fried rice)
+- khao pad (fried rice)

 - som tam (papaya salad)